Counselling for Individuals and Couples

 How to change

 How do I stop getting triggered, you ask?
 I always respond.
 "You don't; you stop caring about the trigger."
 You reach a certain level or stage of maturity and stop worrying about the trigger, just as you stopped worrying about things you did as a child.
-The triggers don't change; reality doesn't change; what does change is how you perceive it.
+The triggers and reality don't change; what changes is how you perceive it.

 Imagine daily traversing a path through the woods; over time, the path would get easier, the ground would get firmer, and you would stop noticing it.
 Imagine having to take a different route because the previous one was impassable.
 It seems impossible to imagine walking this route every day due to the grass, overgrowth, and obstructions like branches and bushes in your path.
 Here, you must accept the fact that your daily path will not be the same each time.
 The hardest part is starting and sticking to it; as you get used to the new pathway, the path becomes exponentially easier until you again fail to notice it.

-If your view or story is consistent with what you see outside your window, you might see litter, graffiti, scarcity, famine, fear, and anger.
-You undoubtedly have a long list of arguments to support your assertion that this is the actual reality.
-Realise that someone else, or even you on a different day, will somehow see flowers, rainbows, happiness, and hope while gazing out that window because you are attempting to support your viewpoint or story.
-You can become more conscious of how you focus on your triggers.
-Stop allowing your primitive brain to rule you without first making sure you are satisfied with the outcomes.
-Start by taking in as much reality as you can to build your understanding of the world around you and understand that other people have different points of view.
+If what you see outside your window confirms your perspective or narrative, you might notice litter, graffiti, shortage, famine, fear, and anger.
+You probably have a long list of arguments to support your claim that this is the real world.
+However, it's important to understand that someone else, or even you on another day, might see flowers, rainbows, happiness, and hope while looking out that same window because you are trying to validate your viewpoint or story on that new day.
+To be more aware of how you focus on your triggers( what you see), stop letting your primitive brain control you without first ensuring that you're content with the results.
+Begin by observing as much of the reality as you can to construct your comprehension of the world around you and recognize that other individuals have varying perspectives on the same reality and you should not be so sure of yourself.

 Learning to let go

-To let go of the story you believe, to stop defining yourself by who you think you are or were, who you want to be, or who you believe others to be, and to live in the moment are all essential parts of this work.
-If you believe you frequently make poor decisions on instinct (despite obvious real danger), you can expose your story for what it is: a single point of view on a situation.
+Let go of the story you believe.
+Stop defining yourself by who you think you are or were, who you want to be, or who you believe others to be.
+Live in the moment - these are all essential parts of this work.
+If you believe that you frequently make poor decisions on instinct (despite obvious real danger), you can expose your story for what it is: a single point of view on a situation.
 Learn to take a step back and consider the situation more broadly before reacting.
 By doing this, you have a better chance of seeing more of life as it actually is, as opposed to how you would like it to be or how you feel it should be.
 You will then have a greater chance of making a positive contribution.
 Why do you believe your single point of view when any police officer could tell you that if they interviewed five witnesses, they would each have a different account?
 When your thinking brain is activated, give it something to do.
 Before you act, consider whether your story is based on black-and-white thinking.
 Do you possess bias?
 Recognize that sometimes it is better to strike while the iron is cold.
 How often do you reflect on your actions and wish you had acted differently?
-The key is to start by thinking about what you need to stay grounded and in control.
+The key is to start by thinking about what you need to stay grounded and in control..

 How and Why should I change?

-Assume you want to meet someone new but are afraid of rejection.
-Perhaps you are longing to vacation but are frightened of flying.
-The difference here is that knowing why to change can make all the difference.
-Imagine falling in love with someone from another nation.
-If your reason for defeating the instinctual reaction is compelling enough, you will feel compelled to change despite your anxiety.
-A great reason for changing is more essential than how you will change.
-When you trust this process, you are more in sync with yourself, and most of the anxious questions will no longer make sense or even arise.
-Because difficulties are an inevitable part of life, the goal is to find productive ways to deal with them and to have better problems than infantile ones.
-Listening to and accepting responsibility for your needs provides you with the best opportunity to feel the way you want to feel.
-Let go of how you will change and focus on why you want to change, with an emphasis on how you want to feel.
-A compelling reason to change is to feel better/happier more of the time.
+Are you afraid of rejection when meeting new people, or frightened of flying during vacations?
+Knowing why you need to change can make all the difference.
+For instance, falling in love with someone from another country can be a compelling reason to overcome your anxiety.
+A great reason to change is more important than how you will change.
+When you trust this process, you become more in sync with yourself, and most of the anxious questions will no longer arise given time.
+Since dealing with difficulties is an inevitable part of life, the goal is to find productive ways to deal with them and have better problems to solve.
+Listening to and taking responsibility for your needs provides you with the best opportunity to feel the way you want to feel.
+Don't worry about how you will change, instead focus on why you want to change, with an emphasis on how you want to feel.
+Having a compelling reason to change is key to feeling better and happier more often.

-Consider this if you're unsure why you should make one modification over another.
-If you make it a rule that your happiness is determined by things outside of your control, you've already lost since you staked your happiness on a result you can't control.
-This disempowerment tactic is a learned helplessness habit; you can choose to feel what you want in more instances, and you can discover how to see life in a whole new light.
-The biggest motivation I've discovered for changing is to guarantee that I am always in control of my actions.
-If I am easily provoked, I risk making things worse for myself.
-Understanding your triggers rather than fearing them might help you gain self-control.
-Assume you are continually dealing with the same problem in your relationships.
+If you're unsure why you should choose one option over the other, consider this.
+If you make it a habit to tie your happiness to things outside of your control, you've already lost since you're staking your happiness on something you can't control.
+This disempowerment tactic is a learned helplessness habit.
+However, you can choose to feel how you want in many situations and discover new ways of seeing life.
+The biggest motivation I've discovered for changing is to ensure that I'm always in control of my actions.
+If I'm easily provoked, I risk making things worse for myself.
+Instead of fearing them, understanding your triggers might help you gain self-control.
+Assume you're continually dealing with the same problem in your relationships.
 Better relationships might be the answer to why you should change.
-Perhaps you want to feel different when provoked; the answer to why you want to change is to feel calmer.
-Concentrate on why you want to change, emphasising how you want to feel and what you can do now to feel more like that.
-The objective is to start thinking long term.
-You won't always know what to do, but thinking beyond the present instant can help you establish your own set of beliefs and principles that will help you act in a more productive manner over time.
+Perhaps you want to feel different when provoked; the reason for why you want to change is to feel calmer.
+Focus on why you want to change, emphasizing how you want to feel and what you can do now to feel more like that.
+The goal is to start thinking long-term.
+You might not always know what to do, but thinking beyond the present moment can help you establish your own set of beliefs and principles that will help you act more productively over time.

-When you are faced with fear and anxiety, the more primitive portion of your brain will suggest that you flee the situation or hide, which is exactly what it ought to suggest.
+The more primitive portion of your brain will suggest that you flee the stressful situation/stimuli, which, when you think about it, is exactly what it ought to suggest.
 You can see that there is little purpose in battling an emotion that is meant to aid you since it will only serve to frustrate you.
 The solution, as far as I can tell, is to pay attention to your instincts but act in a way that brings you peace.
-Imagine that you need to make a presentation or that you want to ask someone out on a date.
+For example, imagine that you need to make a presentation or that you want to ask someone out on a date.

-How would you go about doing any of these things?
-This is something that is quite obvious to the primitive brain; get away from there!
-If you make a mistake, you will look foolish, or they will see a side of you that you despise; your desire to flee or conceal yourself is likely to be heard loud and clear.
-It is futile to argue with this position, given that it is ultimately your opinion.
-Learn how to relax yourself by developing the talent of recognising feelings and messages without attaching a narrative to them.
-I've discovered that accepting a negative or fearful feeling works far better than denying how you truly feel.
-Ultimately, the primitive brain can find a way to meet its safety needs by forcing you to pay attention with a nice little panic attack.
-Recognizing the emotion for what it is, a message from yourself warning you of a potentially dangerous circumstance, Say something straightforward to yourself, such as, "Yes, I understand the risk; thank you brain, I'm alright though."
-Recognize your subconscious, your gut instinct, your inner voice, and yourself, and affirm that you're ok.
-If you encounter opposition, such as unfavourable emotions or ideas, you don't really believe yourself.
+How would you handle any of these things?
+It's quite obvious to the primitive brain: get away from there!
+If you make a mistake, you might look foolish, or others may see a side of you that you dislike.
+Your instinct to flee or hide is likely to be evident.
+Arguing with this position is futile because it is ultimately your viewpoint.
+Learn how to calm yourself by developing the ability to recognize feelings and messages without attaching a story to them.
+I've found that accepting a negative or fearful feeling works much better than denying how you truly feel.
+The primitive brain can ultimately find a way to meet its safety demands by compelling you to pay attention with a nice little panic attack.
+Understand the emotion for what it is, a message from yourself alerting you to a potentially hazardous circumstance.
+Say something simple to yourself, such as, "Yes, I understand the risk; thank you brain, I'm alright though."
+Recognize your subconscious, your gut instinct, your inner voice, and yourself, and reassure yourself that you're okay.
+If you face opposition, such as unfavorable emotions or ideas, you may not genuinely believe yourself.
 If this is the case, figure out why.
-Until you learn how to relax yourself, you'll probably feel uncomfortable.
-In difficult circumstances, if you're not conscious of your feelings, you run the danger of overreacting.
-Your true problems probably begin here because you respond to stress in a manner that you might have prevented, which creates a vicious cycle where you feel powerless as you watch your life fall apart.
+Until you learn how to calm yourself, you'll most likely feel uneasy.
+In challenging situations, if you're not conscious of your emotions, you risk overreacting.
+This is likely where your actual difficulties begin because you respond to stress in a way that you might have avoided, creating a vicious cycle where you feel powerless as you watch your life fall apart.

 Solutions and exercises